dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 I have fully absorbed the context of our Vedic Mastery Study.
 We have successfully completed the 'Blue Belt' Milestone 1 with a deep dive on the Isha Upanishad, and our infrastructure is now evolved for depth-first study.

-**Next Steps**: As per our plan, I will now proceed with **Task 2: Continuing with the Principal Upanishads**.
+**Next Steps**: As per our plan, I have completed the comprehensive overview of all 12 remaining principal Upanishads.
+The next step is to select which of these to prioritize for a full verse-by-verse deep dive, similar to what we did with the Isha Upanishad.

-I will begin by conducting a comprehensive parallel wide research on the remaining 12 principal Upanishads:
+Here are the 12 Upanishads we have just completed comprehensive overviews for:

 1.  **Kena Upanishad**
 2.  **Mandukya Upanishad**